United States Army Air Force, Fifteenth Air Force, 98th Bomb Group, 345th Bomb Squadron

 Killed in action on Tuesday 12 September 1944, aged 19

 Frederick was born to parents Joseph Peter Masset (1895-1966) and Esther Marie Calderaro (1896-1998) on 14 July 1925.
 His great grandparents were of German and Italian ancestry.
-In 1930 he was living in New Orleans with his parents who were running a grocery store, and younger sister Rita Mae.
-His father had served in the Great War, and he enlisted in the USAAF on 7 July 1943 at New Orleans, where he was described as single with no dependents.
+In 1930 he was living in New Orleans with his parents who were running a grocery store, and younger sister Rita Mae (later Rita Dean).
+His father had served in the Great War, and Frederick enlisted in the USAAF on 7 July 1943 at New Orleans, where he was described as single with no dependents.

 Frederick Masset was a gunner with the 345th Bomb Squadron (98th Bomb Group) who were flying B-24 Consolidated Liberators from Leece in Italy, as part of the bombing campaign in central & south east Europe.
 This area included a number of German targets.